-Apple cider vinegar — popularly referred to as ACV — is one of the most widely-recognized plant-based natural remedies.
+Apple cider vinegar — popularly referred to as ACV — is one of the most widely recognized plant-based natural remedies.
 Many people swear by its magical powers!
 It all stems from the main ingredient — nutrient-dense apples — and the fermentation process, which results in apple cider vinegar.
-Apples are rich in vitamin A, C, K, and folate, as well as calcium, magnesium, phosphorus, potassium, and natural sugar.
-Plus, apples are a rich source of a special type of fiber called pectin, which has been shown to be great for your digestive system and gut health.
+Apples are rich in vitamins A, C, K, and folate, as well as calcium, magnesium, phosphorus, potassium, and natural sugar.
+Plus, apples are a rich source of a special type of fiber called pectin, which is great for your digestive system and gut health.
 What does apple cider offer health benefit-wise?
 Take your pick!
 From lowering your cholesterol to reducing belly fat, apple cider vinegar has worked wonders since ancient times.

 With that said, with the surge in popularity comes a surge in miseducation.
 While ACV is very healthy, there are safe ways to consume this highly acidic beverage without causing damage or further health issues.

 Want to know how you should consume ACV to absorb all its incredible benefits?
 Keep reading!